Tax-Free Employee Reimbursements for Small Businesses

 Benefits of a Good Reimbursement System

-• Happier Employees: They're not out-of-pocket for business expenses;
+• Happier employees: They're not out-of-pocket for business expenses;

-• Tax Savings: Properly managed reimbursements aren't taxed as income;
+• Tax savings: Properly managed reimbursements aren't taxed as income;

-• Simplified Accounting: With clear records, tax time becomes easier.
+• Simplified accounting: With clear records, tax time becomes easier.

 Conclusion